tacsnack/factsy/README.md

-# Tapped
+# Factsy/Tapped

 What started out as a card based trivia game to learn React turned memory style game quickly.
 This project uses React, Firebase, and MUI.

 # Screenshots